The Frightening Reality of Skyrocketing T1D Diagnoses in Mali

 In 2007 there were only 28 people in Mali under the age of 25 living with diabetes.

 Out of a population of over 13 million at the time.

-From 2007 to 2016, 460 more people under the age of 25 would be diagnosed with Type 1 diabetes.
-The data alone seem to suggest that T1D was extremely rare in the land-locked West-African country until suddenly, in the year 2007, there was an outbreak of Type 1 among the youth in the country.
+From 2007 to 2016, 460 more people under the age of 25 would be diagnosed with type 1 diabetes.
+The data alone seem to suggest that type 1 diabetes (T1D) was extremely rare in the land-locked West-African country until suddenly, in the year 2007, there was an outbreak of type 1 among the youth in the country.
 The reality is far more grim.